-Inspiring the desire to learn and share Tennessee's nature
+Inspiring the desire to learn and share Tennessee's natural world

-The Tennessee Naturalist Program (TNP) is an education training course designed to introduce the natural history of Tennessee to interested adults.
-Graduates join a critical corps of Tennessee Naturalist volunteers providing education, outreach, and service dedicated to the appreciation, understanding, and beneficial management of natural resources and natural areas within their communities.
+The Tennessee Naturalist Program (TNP) is a 10-month training course designed to introduce the natural history of Tennessee to interested adults.
+Graduates become a part of a community of Tennessee Naturalist volunteers providing environmental education, outreach, and service dedicated to the appreciation, understanding, and stewardship of natural resources and natural areas within their communities.

 What is a Tennessee Naturalist?